weskempa-liferay/react-loan-calculator/README.md

 So many ways to use Remote Apps!! *Yey!*

-  * Display Method A - Use as separate React App
-  * Display Method B - Remote App's iFrame
-  * Display Method C - Remote App's Custom Element
+  * Delivery Method A - Remote App's Custom Element

      * [Option 1] Javascript Resources Hosted on Remote Server (webapps)
      * [Option 2] Javascript Resources Added to Document Library
      * [Option 3] LXC Client Extension Service

+  * Delivery Method B - Use as separate React App (Make sure to set the CORs Policy to support this approach if on a separate domain)
+  * Delivery Method C - Remote App's iFrame

 ![Component Outcomes 3](./screenshots/img-3.png)